kubevirt/hyperconverged-cluster-operator/README.md

 For the next set of commands, we will use the [`operator-sdk`](https://github.com/operator-framework/operator-sdk/releases) CLI tool.
-Below commands will create a bundle index image, push this image, and finally use that bundle image to install the HyperConverged cluster Operator on the OLM-enabled cluster.
+Below commands will create a bundle image, push this image, and finally use that bundle image to install the HyperConverged cluster Operator on the OLM-enabled cluster.

 ```shell